-Crowned one of the hottest rediscovered foods in recent years by top chefs, doctors, nutritionists, foodies, and home cooks alike, cauliflower is a blank slate with great texture.
+Crowned one of the best vegetables to cook with by top chefs, doctors, nutritionists, foodies, and home cooks alike, cauliflower is a blank slate with great texture.
 You can do pretty much anything with cauliflower.
-When cut into large slices and given a good char, it becomes tender, smoky, and almost steak-like.
+When cut into large slices and given a good char, it becomes tender, smoky, and (dare we say it) almost steak-like.
 Just brush the cauliflower slices with 1 tbsp of oil and sprinkle with salt and pepper to taste.
-Place them on the grill and cover for 25–35 minutes, turning frequently, and they’re ready to go.
+Place them on the grill and cover for 25–35 minutes, turning frequently, and they’re ready to go

-When you make Grilled Banana Boats with chocolate morsels and mini marshmallows (they’re amazing), you’ll discover a super sweet and caramelized treat that everyone at your next cookout will love.
+When you make Grilled Banana Boats with chocolate morsels and mini marshmallows (they’re amazing), you’ll discover a super sweet and gooey treat that everyone at your next cookout will love.
 It’s also a tasty, and maybe slightly healthier alternative to s’mores when you throw a backyard camping party for the kids.

 Grilling polenta makes it tender in the center and crisp on the outside.
 Simply brush slices of polenta with 2 tbsp of oil and add salt and pepper to taste.
 Use direct medium-high heat on the grill.
 Place your polenta slices on the grill and cover 8–10 minutes or until you see grill marks.
 Stack them with grilled portabella mushrooms and heirloom tomatoes and top with mozzarella and basil.
 Delicious!

-Tofu is another notoriously bland food that you can transform on the grill.
+Like cauliflower, tofu is a notoriously bland food that you can transform on the grill.
 Marinate tofu with any flavors you like.
-It’s a blank slate you can customize to your taste.
 Grill your marinated tofu on direct medium-high heat, covered, for 6–9 minutes until you see char marks.

 Here’s a grilling pro tip: Thread the tofu onto skewers to keep it from breaking apart when you turn it on the grill.
 Soak the bamboo skewers in water for 2 hours or overnight to keep them from burning.